 Students should carefully read all materials they receive with their summons to service, as they contain helpful information about confirming, postponing, rescheduling, or relocating service, and address many of the most frequently asked questions.
 Jury duty is an important legal obligation, and those who fail to respond are subject to criminal prosecution.

 Students who must miss class in order to fulfill their jury service requirement should notify each of their instructors of the summons and make arrangements to complete any missed work.
-Students may be required to furnish their summons notice or the certificate of the service when making these arrangements.
+Counseling and Advising Center staff may also be able to assist students in making arrangements for missed class time due to jury service.
+Students may be required to furnish their summons notice or the certificate of service when making these arrangements.

-If you have any questions about jury duty, including confirming, postponing, rescheduling, or limiting your service, please contact the Office of the Jury Commissioner (800 THE-JURY/ 800 843-5879).
+If students have any questions about jury duty, including confirming, postponing, rescheduling, or limiting their service, they can contact the Office of the Jury Commissioner (800 THE JURY or 800 843-5879).
 Further information can be found on the Office of Jury Commissioner’s website at massjury.com.